rofamex/springboot_oop_v1/README.md

     * Set<Integer> set = new HashSet<Integer>();
   * list
     * List<Integer> list = new ArrayList<Integer>();
+      * ArrayList is better for storing and accessing data - internally uses a dynamic array to store the elements.
     * Queue<Integer> queue = new LinkedList<Integer>();
+      * LinkedList is better for manipulating data - internally uses a doubly linked list to store the elements.

 # Project Dependencies